 the Pantheonall parts of ancient Roman times that have been somewhat preserved.
 You may also be able to see some catacombs,

 which were places where early Christians worshipped and buried their dead.

-No good visit to Rome is complete without a visit to the Vatican, including the Vatican Museum and the Sistine Chapel.
+No good visit to Rome is complete without a visit to Vatican City, including the Vatican Museum and the Sistine Chapel.

 These are wondrous sites that make you wish it were possible to take pictures.
 You can take as many pictures as you wish